lucas-streanga/Processor-Project/README.md

 value of up to 10 bits.
 Most instructions follow this pattern, but load, store, and move instructions are slightly different as they only require 2 register or 1 register and a shift, allowing for larger immediate values or shifts.
 The print register instruction and print memory instruction are also formatted specially, as these are not traditional instruction.

+## Special Instructions
+Two special instructions are included for ease of use, PRNR (print register) and PRNM (print memory).
+These instructions do not follow the general structure of other instructions.
+PRNR is formatted as follows: First 8 bits is the opcode and the next 4 are the conditions.
+The next 2 bits is the amount of registers to print.
+You can print up to 4 registers with one PRNR instruction.
+The next 16 bits is the registers to print, 4 bits per register.
+The final 2 bits is the print specifier.
+0 is for unsigned integer, 1 for signed integer, 2 for hexadecimal, and 3 for character.
+The PRNM has a different structure as well.
+The first 12 bits are identical (opcode and conditional), but the next two bits are the I and S bit.
+The I bit is used to determine if an immediate value for an address is used (I) or if the value is in a register (0).
+The S bit is not used.
+The next two bits represent the number of bytes to print, 0 for 1 byte, 1 for 2 bytes, 2 for 4 bytes, or 3 for 8 bytes.
+The next 2 bits is the specifier, defined the same as PRNR, and the next 14 bits is either a register (4 bits) with shift (10 bits) if I is not set or a 14 bit address if I is set.

 # Opcodes
 The current defined opcodes are as follows: